malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 # Part III - Problems in Complex Synthetic Control Processes

-We now turn our attention to deliberative artificial embodied agents that might operate within the real world.
+We now turn our attention to deliberative artificial embodied agents.
+The reasoning here follows a "design stance" where we look at what problems might need solutions if we were to try to design these systems ourselves.
+Heavy inspiration is taken from current AI techniques.

 # III.1 Meta-management in Deliberative Systems

-_todo: needs a clear strategy for referring to "main/standard/first-order control process"_

 Why might we need to add meta-management processes to connectionist architectures?
 Deep AI techniques have had many successes of late [citation].
 However, these networks still lack some of the most basic adaptive capabilities that we see in many biological organisms (citations, eg: sloman).
 A key feature lacking from AI today is _deliberation_.
 Deliberation can be thought of as an extension of multi-iteration processing to more human-like thought that incorporates modelling of multiple problem domains, selection of goals, the ability to break problems into smaller sub-goals, and the ability to select between multiple strategies for problem solving.